Established

 Minors

-The college offers five minors.
+The college offers seven minors.
 These minors are open to students in other colleges who meet the prerequisite and GPA requirements.
 The minor form and course information are available from the college website.

 More Info